Exclusive: Buyout firm Apollo Global in the lead to acquire Shutterfly

-(Reuters) - Private equity firm Apollo Global Management LLC is in the lead to acquire Shutterfly Inc after making the highest offer for the digital imaging company, people familiar with the matter said on Monday.
+(Reuters) - Private equity firm Apollo Global Management LLC is in the lead to acquire Shutterfly Inc after making the highest offer for the U.S. digital imaging company, people familiar with the matter said on Monday.

 A deal would be the culmination of several years of private equity interest in Shutterfly, which allows customers to make photo books, cards and gifts from their photos.
 Its business has become increasingly commoditized and competitive, forcing it to explore a sale.